pedrobdfp/eDNAstructure/README.md

 Yes.
 The model treats each column as a compositional unit and does not use taxonomy.
 ASVs give finer resolution; taxa collapse dimensionality and often converge faster.

 **How do I include year as a covariate?**
 Pass it as a numeric column.
-But if you have only a few discrete years, the linearity assumption may be too strong â€” consider fitting without year and testing it post-hoc via multinomial regression on the posterior assignments.
+But if you have only a few discrete years, the linearity assumption may be too strong — consider fitting without year and testing it post-hoc via multinomial regression on the posterior assignments.

-**The first run takes forever â€” is something wrong?**
+**The first run takes forever — is something wrong?**
-No. Stan compiles the model to C++ on the first call after installation (1â€“2 minutes).
+No. Stan compiles the model to C++ on the first call after installation (1–2 minutes).
 All subsequent calls skip compilation.
 This is normal behavior for any rstan-based package.

 ---